Mishalzeera/goat-and-daisy-antiques/PROCESS_NOTES.md

 The solution in the signals code was to use IF an object with that name didn't exist (filtering service_ticket_id with instance.id) then execute the block.

+## Shopping cart, request.session, context processor

+Create a context processor that returns a context.
+In the context:

+  There is a shopping_cart, which is a list of ShopItems objects.

+  There are order amount, shipping amount and order total figures.

+In the logic, the session object 'cart' is gotten or created.

+'cart' is a dictionary of ids, when printed reads = 'id': 3.

+In the 'add to cart' view:

+  'cart' is also gotten or created
+  ShopItems is queried with the item_id pk cart is then set to the query results 'id' field

+I want the list in the context processor to be appended with each addition to the cart, but I only get the latest addition.